Scrum Framework Developer Essentials

-This concise one-day training presents the core components of the Scrum Framework that are most relevant to software developers, and reveal how to achieve faster, cleaner software development using Scrum.
+This concise one-day session presents the core components of the Scrum Framework that are most relevant to software developers, and reveals how to achieve faster, cleaner software development using Scrum.

-You’ll explore Scrum’s differences from traditional Waterfall development and how the Agile principles relate to, and inform, the Scrum process.
-You’ll learn how to speed up and simplify construction by defining features in stories and building them in sprints, as well as many of the best practices of high-performance, cross-functional development teams.
+We’ll explore Scrum’s differences from traditional Waterfall development and how the Agile principles relate to and inform the Scrum process.
+You’ll learn how to speed-up and simplify construction by defining features in stories and building them in sprints, as well as many of the best practices of high-performance, cross-functional development teams.
 You’ll discover the secrets to implementing and managing a successful Scrum transition and expert techniques for overcoming common adoption impediments.

 Completing this workshop will give you a deeper understanding of the Scrum process and enable you to:

 - Discover, write, edit, prioritize, and size user stories